Maid of Honor Speech for Sister

 Best for: sisters who have lived apart but stayed close at heart.

 Tyler, you fell in love with a woman who could navigate any city and still be someone's home from thousands of miles away.
+You saw what I have always known: that Natalie is fiercely independent and deeply loyal, adventurous and grounded, capable of building a life anywhere—and brave enough to choose one place, and one person, to root herself.
 She chose to anchor herself here, with you.
 That is the highest compliment she could give anyone.

 9. Sisters Who Are Also Best Friends